NeilRaiden/keyboard-layouts/README.md

     * swap IOP with KL;
     * rotate: J → Y → N → J

-3. [QWERTY-Flip](https://nick-gravgaard.com/qwerty-flip/) — the **Writer+ (ASERTH)** layout presented here is based on one of the QWERTY-Flip layouts by Nick Gravgaard.
+3. [QWERTY-Flip](https://nick-gravgaard.com/qwerty-flip/) — the **Writer+ (ASERTH)** layout presented here is based on the **QWERTY-Flip-Twist** layout by Nick Gravgaard.
 See his project page: ([GitHub](https://github.com/nick-gravgaard/qwerty-flip)).
 Total of 14 keys relocated according to scheme:

     * flip ERT with DFG
     * flip N with J, K with I
     * twist: L → ; → P → O → L

-Both ASERT and Minimak focus on **reducing the learning curve** while being almost as efficient as Colemak.
+ASERT, Minimak and QWERTY-flip layouts focus on **reducing the learning curve** while being almost as efficient as Colemak.

 ### Writer+ (ASERTH):